rahul7976/filament/README.md

 Before building Filament for Android, make sure to build Filament for your host.
 Some of the host tools are required to successfully build for Android.

-Filament can be built for the following architectures:
+The filament can be built for the following architectures:

 - ARM 64-bit (`arm64-v8a`)
 - ARM 32-bit (`armeabi-v7a`)